2025-26 Ski Season Progress Report

 opening 63% by Nov.
 22. For the next month it was bone dry with warming temps that also brought rain to Tahoe the weekend before Christmas.

 The holiday week storm dumped 4-6 feet, fully opening terrain above 8,000 feet, aside from delayed control work at Mammoth.
-See
+2-4 feet of

+early January snow has put most areas in good shape with base depths of 3-6 feet.
+See Current California Ski Conditions

 |